 The National Action Plan on Internet Safety for Children and Young People and the UK Government’s ‘Online Harms’ white paper set out a broad range of concerns regarding children’s online experiences.
 In the last two years there has been a significant increase in our understanding of the risks to children (and adults) online.
 This includes for example, data breaches, intimate image abuse, fake news, online hoax challenges, ‘gaming disorder’ and parents oversharing online.
 However, the online safety messaging to children has remained largely unchanged – promoting abstinence, ‘switching off’ and avoiding online stranger-danger (whilst simultaneously promoting the benefits of digital skills for future job opportunities).
 These safety messages need to be brought up to date, aligned with digital skills, and integrated into education across the curriculum.

 Who should attend, and why?

-This training programme is open to all teaching staff in Scotland, including early years, primary and secondary.
+This training programme is open to all teaching staff in Scotland, including early years, primary, secondary, community learning and college staff.
 If you teach young people, this course is for you.

 What’s included in the programme?

 - A FREE one-day training event delivered across Scotland, for up to 20 attendees.
 Those who can’t attend in person can access 2 half-day webinars instead.

 - Attendees receive a delegate pack including activities, personal action plan and links to key resources.
 Attendees also receive a parents’ presentation that can be used by schools.

 - Additional, focused webinars will be available on key topics, providing the latest research and resources.
 You'll be automatically booked onto the webinar series and can unsubscribe at any time.
 Alternatively, you can book directly onto the webinar series.

 Register for one of the events by following the Eventbrite link above.
 Once registered, you’ll receive further information about the programme and new webinar topics as they are announced.

 If you have any additional questions then please do not hesitate to contact us and we will be happy to assist you.